About Green Teas and Matcha Green Tea

 Click here to shop our full range of Organic Green Tea offerings

-Matcha is the oldest variety of shade grown green Tea and originated in Japan.
-It has been ground into a fine powder, and has been part of Zen Buddhist culture for over 800 years.
+Historically, Matcha is the oldest variety of shade grown green Tea and originated in Japan as an integral part of the Buddhist communion ceremony.
+It is essentially shade-grown green tea that has been de-veined, de-stemmed, then ground up into an extremely fine powder.
+Matcha has been part of Zen Buddhist culture for over 800 years.
 Unlike loose leaf of bagged leaf teas, where the most nutritious tea leaves are thrown away along with the bag after infusion, Matcha green Tea powder is mixed with water, or in a smoothie, and the leaves are consumed.
-Thus, by virtue of “eating” the very best part of the Tea leaves, the Tencha, the solubles and insolubles are all taken in.
+Thus, by virtue of “eating” the very best part of the Tea leaves, the Tencha (the solubles and insolubles of the tea leaf) are all taken in.
 Rather than just drinking the water off the leaf, as with traditional whole leaf teas, one consumes 10 to 15 times the nutrients.
+See the product page in our shopping area for more.

 “What is an O.R.A.C unit?”